 - Water pollution

 Water Pollution.
-Water pollution is a significant factor that affects water supply and the water cycle.
+Water pollution is a factor that affects the water supply and the water cycle.
 Water pollution leads to changes in the composition of water.
 Solutes and contaminants lead to changes in the characteristics of water, such as its boiling point.
 These changes disrupt the water supply for animals and plants.
-Human consumption of water for drinking, irrigation, sanitation and other uses can also disrupt the water cycle.
+Human consumption of water for drinking, irrigation, sanitation, and other uses can also disrupt the water cycle.

-Public Health Concerns on Fresh Drinking Water Worldwide
+Public Health Concerns on Fresh Drinking Water

 Water affects public health.
 The condition and quality of the water supply is a major factor in sanitation and disease control.
 Worldwide public health concerns related to fresh drinking water are as follows: